 If no opposition action is filed, then about three months after the opposition period ends, the trademark registration will issue.

-In the year before the tenth-year anniversary of the registration, you need to file a Section 8 declaration of continued use and an application for renewal of the registration.
+In the year before the tenth-year anniversary of the registration, you need to file a Section 8 declaration of continued use and a Section 9 application for renewal of the registration.
 Failure to file this declaration will result in the cancellation of the registration.